SnowPeakAI/snowpeakai.github.io/index.md

 ---

 ## 🤝 Let's Work Together
-If you’re looking to explore new AI solutions or improve existing ones, we’re here to help!
+If you are looking to explore new AI solutions or improve existing ones, we are here to help!
 We tailor our approach to your needs, bringing a focus on **robustness, fairness,** and **explainability** when it matters most.
 Reach out to [us](mailto:g.vidot_damour@icloud.com).